goliatone/fakeful/README.md

 * success: boolean

 ## Restful:
 *NOTE* Right now we do not type check resource objects, so conversions to JSON are left to chance, ie a field containing a number might get parsed as a string.
-This is OK most of the time, but it could break your `where` queries on the `list` endpoint:
+This is OK most of the time, but it could break your `where` queries on the `list` endpoint.
+This two URLs are not equal:

 ```
 http://localhost:9000/api/athletes?where={"age":23}